Being ghosted hurts, especially if it’s by someone you really like.

 I’ll give you the exact texts to bring a ghoster back from the dead later, but first let’s start by confronting the pain of being ghosted, because acceptance and healing is the first important step towards recovery.

-#1: Confront the pain of being ghosted
+#1: Get over the pain of being ghosted

 Ghosting hurts, even more so if you’ve invested hopes and dreams of sharing a future with that person.